ovh/docs/pages/account_and_service_management/account_information/iam-policy-ui/guide.en-au.md

 ![Create a policy](images/create_a_policy_01.png){.thumbnail}

 - **Policy name** (mandatory): This is the name that will appear in the interfaces.
 The name should be unique and must not contain any spaces.
-- **Identities** : Select the identities concern by this policy.
+- **Identities**: Select the identities affected by this policy.
 It's possible to target more than one identity type.
-- **Product types**: Select the types of product to define the scope of the policy.
+- **Product types**: Select the type of product to define the scope of the policy.
 One or more product types can be included in the same policy.
 - **Resources**: Add resources or resource groups to be covered by the policy.
 The resources available are filtered by the product type selected beforehand.
 - **Actions**.

-There are 3 different ways to add actions:
+There are 4 different ways to add actions:

 - Activating the `Authorise all actions`{.action} option